nanoporetech/pod5-file-format/docs/docs/api.rst

 Writing POD5 Files
 ===================

-The pod5-format package provides the functionaltiy to write POD5 files.
+The pod5-format package provides the functionality to write POD5 files.
 Although most users will only need to read files produced by `Oxford Nanopore <ont_>`_ sequencers there are certainly use cases where writing ones own POD5 files would be desirable.